ietf-wg-idr/RFC4271bis/rfc4271bis.md

 meaning to the BGP protocol and that are used throughout the text.

 Adj-RIB-In:
-  : The Adj-RIBs-In contains unprocessed routing information that
+  : The Adj-RIBs-In contain unprocessed routing information that
     has been advertised to the local BGP speaker by its peers.

 Adj-RIB-Out:
-  : The Adj-RIBs-Out contains the routes for advertisement to specific
+  : The Adj-RIBs-Out contain the routes for advertisement to specific
     peers by means of the local speaker's UPDATE messages.

 Autonomous System (AS):